Can I use an email for my 3 Day Notice to Evict someone? The simple answer is No!

 I have had this question a lot lately.
 Since we are using our computers for just about everything and we like to avoid confrontation or sending a letter in the mail we think well email should be sufficient.
 I will even put a return receipt on it or when they reply I will have proof the got it.
 Again No!

-Anyway the courts will just not allow it as evidence of service.
+That said, the courts will just not allow an email as evidence of service.

 Texas Property Code – Section 24.005.
 Notice To Vacate Prior To Filing Eviction Suit